MarcK0909/Project-CS-341/milestone/milestone.md

 			Provide evidence (plots, screenshots, animations, etc.) that the feature works as expected.

-	- Normal mapping
-		- Implementation

-			Briefly describe how you implemented the feature.

-		- Validation

-			Provide evidence (plots, screenshots, animations, etc.) that the feature works as expected.

 4. Report the number of hours each team member worked on the project.